Unique Treehouse Hotels & Rentals in the USA

 I loved the architecture and design.
 It was organic, sustainable, and deeply connected to the landscape.

-My room felt like a private hideaway, crafted with reclaimed wood, stone, and glass.
+My room for two days felt like a private hideaway, crafted with reclaimed wood, stone, and glass.

-Inside, I had a king-sized bed dressed in soft organic linens, a wood-burning fireplace, a soaking tub with ocean views, and floor-to-ceiling windows that brought the outdoors in.
+Inside, we had a king-sized bed dressed in soft organic linens, a wood-burning fireplace, a soaking tub with ocean views, and floor-to-ceiling windows that brought the outdoors in.

 My favorite feature was the private deck, where I could watch whales breaching at sunrise or stargaze at night.